Strengthen Your Career in Veterinary Forensic Sciences

 This program is tailored for working professionals.
 Online courses are convenient and affordable.
 Students are accepted to the program year-round, so they can apply and start when it is best for their life and career.

-The partnership between the University of Florida’s Maples Center for Forensic Medicine and the ASPCA started in 2009 with the introduction of an in-person workshop on animal crime scene analysis and a conference on veterinary forensic sciences.
-This partnership has produced a number of professional activities created to foster the application of the forensic sciences to veterinary medicine.
+This program has produced a number of professional activities created to foster the application of the forensic sciences to veterinary medicine.
 These program areas include:

 - Workshops and short courses designed to provide hands-on training to law enforcement, legal investigators, and veterinary professionals.